 Employers and business leaders constantly complain about the gap between what students learn in college and what they need to know in order to succeed in the workplace.
-This is especially concerning when we take into account large—and always-growing—number of people who earn college degrees: over 40% in OECD countries, and close to 50% in America.
+This is especially concerning when we take into account the large—and always-growing—number of people who earn college degrees: over 40% in OECD countries, and close to 50% in America.

-While there is a clear premium on education—recent reports from The Economist show that the ROI of a college degree has never been higher—the value derived a college degree drops as the overall number of graduates increases.
-That’s why a college degree will increase income by more than 20% in sub-saharan Africa (where degrees are relatively rare), but only 9% in Scandinavia (where 40% of adults have degrees).
+While there is a clear premium on education—recent reports from The Economist show that the ROI of a college degree has never been higher—the value derived from a college degree drops as the overall number of graduates increases.
+That’s why a college degree will increase income by more than 20% in sub-Saharan Africa (where degrees are relatively rare), but only 9% in Scandinavia (where 40% of adults have degrees).
 At the same time, as college education becomes more common, recruiters and employers will increasingly require them, regardless of whether they’re really necessary for a particular job.
-So, while tertiary degrees may still be the pathway to higher-paying jobs, the same employers giving candidates these jobs are impairing themselves—and young people—by narrowing their candidate pool to college graduates along.
+So, while tertiary degrees may still be the pathway to higher-paying jobs, the same employers giving candidates these jobs are impairing themselves—and young people—by narrowing their candidate pool to college graduates alone.
 In an era of ever-present disruption and unpredictable job changes, it is difficult to argue that the knowledge acquisition historically associated with a university degree is still the most important thing.

-In a recent ManpowerGroup study of 2,000 employers, more than half of organizations cited problem-solving, collaboration, customer service, and communication as the top kills.
-Similarly, a recent report by Josh Bersin showed that today’s organizations are as likely to pick candidates based on adaptability, culture, fit, and growth potential as for in-demand technical skills (such as python, analytics, cloud computing).
+In a recent ManpowerGroup study of 2,000 employers, more than half of organizations cited problem-solving, collaboration, customer service, and communication as the top skills.
+Similarly, a recent report by Josh Bersin showed that today’s organizations are as likely to pick candidates based on adaptability, culture, fit, and growth potential as for in-demand technical skills (such as Python, analytics, and cloud computing).

-More and more students are spending extraordinary sums money (and usually taking on significant debt) to achieve a college degree, and for the majority, the main goal is pragmatic: to enhance their employability and be a valuable contributor to the economy.
-Even if those who pursue a university degree deem it beneficial, companies can still change the narrative by placing less emphasis on “higher education” as a measure of intelligence and potential, and instead approach hiring with more open-mindedness.
+More and more students are spending extraordinary sums of money (and usually taking on significant debt) to achieve a college degree, and for the majority, the main goal is pragmatic: to enhance their employability and be a valuable contributor to the economy.
+Even if those who pursue a university degree deem it beneficial, companies can still change the narrative by placing less emphasis on “higher education” as a measure of intelligence and potential and instead approaching hiring with more open-mindedness.